QuizBowlUK/ukqb-website/_posts/articles/2024-12-09-improving-fine-arts.md

 ---
 layout: article
-title: "Improving at Quizbowl: Fine Arts (by Micheal Kohn)"
+title: "Improving at Quizbowl: Fine Arts (by Michael Kohn)"
 excerpt: "the next biggest area of quizbowl after the ‘big three’ of Science, Literature and History"
 categories: articles
 share: true